-The Ox-CIMS measures O3 as the apparent mixing ratio relative to moist air, which means fluctuations in the density of air due to changes in temperature, pressure, and humidity could introduce a bias in the EC flux measurement (Webb et al., 1980).
+The Ox-CIMS measures O_3 as the apparent mixing ratio relative to moist air, as is true of all CIMS-based measurements, which means fluctuations in the density of air due to changes in temperature, pressure, and humidity could introduce a bias into the EC flux measurement (Webb et al., 1980).
 The temperature and pressure in the Ox-CIMS and sampling lines were both actively controlled during sampling, making density fluctuations from those sources negligible.
 The long (20 m) inlet sampling line used likely also dampened a substantial portion of the water vapor flux.
-However, without a direct measure of water vapor fluctuations collocated with the Ox-CIMS 525 this is difficult to assess directly.
-We therefore calculate a conservative estimate of this correction factor from Eq 45b. in Webb et al., (1980), assuming a latent heat flux of 50 W m-2 and neglecting the sensible heat term which is removed by active heating of the inlet which is removed by active heating of the inlet.
-For a specific humidity of 12 g kg-1, a temperature of 293 K, a pressure of 1 atm, and an O3 mixing ratio of 40 ppbv; we calculate a flux correction term of 2.6 x 109 molecules cm-2 s-1, which is 24% of our mean measured flux of -1.1 x 1010 molecules cm-2 s-1.
-We expect that the actual density correction for our instrument much smaller given that water vapor fluctuations were likely dampened in the inlet line, and the high latent heat flux used in the calculation (50 W m-2).
+This has been demonstrated in an EC study utilizing a closed path H2O sensor for EC flux measurements (through an 18 m long, 0.635 cm i.d. inlet, pumped at 18 slpm, comparable to the inlet used in this study) which showed complete attenuation above 0.1 Hz and overall attenuation of $\sim 80\%$ of the H2O (latent heat) flux (Yang et al., 2016).
+However, without a direct measure of water vapor fluctuations colocated with the Ox-CIMS, this is difficult to definitively rule out in our measurement.
+We therefore calculate a conservative estimate of this correction factor from Eq.
+(45b) in Webb et al. (1980), assuming a latent heat flux of $50 \text{ W} \text{ m}^{-2}$ and neglecting the sensible heat term which is removed by active heating of the inlet.
+For a specific humidity of $12 \,\mathrm{g \, kg^{-1}}$, a temperature of 293 K, a pressure of 1 atm, and an O3 mixing ratio of 40 ppbv, we calculate a flux correction term of 2.6×10^9 molecules cm-2 s-1, which is 20% of our mean measured flux of -1.3×10^{10} molecules cm-2 s-1.
+We expect that the actual density correction for our instrument is much smaller given that water vapor fluctuations were likely dampened in the inlet line and the latent heat flux used in the calculation is high $(50 \text{ W} \text{ m}^{-2})$.
 Due to the uncertainty in this correction term for our instrument, we do not add it to our measured flux values and instead use the calculated value above as a conservative constraint on the magnitude.
-The addition of a Nafion drier on the inlet has been successfully implemented in other O3 flux instruments to fully remove water fluctuations and will be used in future deployments of the Ox-CIMS (Bariteau et al., 2010).
+The addition of a Nafion dryer to the inlet has been successfully implemented in other O3 flux instruments to fully remove water fluctuations and will be used in future deployments of the Ox-CIMS (Bariteau et al., 2010).

-535 3.7 Flux divergence
+3.7 Flux divergence